Take a Vacation in Ottawa at the Fairmont Château Laurier

 I had high hopes for our stay at the Fairmont Château Laurier, and still, my expectations were surpassed and exceeded.
 If I had pride for the Château Laurier before staying there, it’s safe to say that, as a Canadian, my heart it swelling with pride after having stayed there.
 It is, in short, an institution, and I, for one, am humbled to have a heartfelt understanding of it all.

 Now I can close my eyes and still imagine myself in the hotel, and know that the dreams I once had are no less extraordinary than the reality.

 I want to humbly thank the Fairmont Château Laurier and Ottawa Tourism for hosting me as media.
 All opinions are completely my own.
 Below, I’d love to know in the comments if you’ve stayed at the Château Laurier or been to Ottawa and your thoughts!
-I respect to each and every comment.
+I respond to each and every comment.